insidewhy/rxjs-websockets/readme.markdown

 setTimeout(closeWebsocket, 2000)
 ```

-The observable returned by `websocketConnect` iis cold, this means the websocket connection is attempted lazily as subscriptions are made to it.
-Advanced users of this library will find it important to understand the distinction between [hot and cold observables](https://blog.thoughtram.io/angular/2016/06/16/cold-vs-hot-observables.html), for most it will be sufficient to use the [share operator](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-share) as shown in the Angular example below.

-The `share` operator is used to ensures at most one websocket connection is attempted regardless of the number of subscriptions to the observable.
-If only one subscription is made then the operator would have no effect.
+The observable returned by `makeWebSocketObservable` is cold, this means the websocket connection is attempted lazily as subscriptions are made to it.
+Advanced users of this library will find it important to understand the distinction between [hot and cold observables](https://blog.thoughtram.io/angular/2016/06/16/cold-vs-hot-observables.html), for most it will be sufficient to use the [share operator](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-share) as shown in the example above.
+The `share` operator ensures at most one websocket connection is attempted regardless of the number of subscriptions to the observable while ensuring the socket is closed when the last subscription is unsubscribed.
+When only one subscription is made the operator has no effect.

 ## Reconnecting on failure